kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 If e2e tests are not necessary or useful, explain why.
 -->

-- Test e2e workflow of having the feature flag enabled and having VolumeSnapshotContents AccessibleTopology fields be populated.
+- Test e2e workflow of having the feature flag enabled and having VolumeSnapshotContents `NodeAffinity` fields be populated.
-- Test that a pod with a PVC referencing a snapshot as its data source is scheduled to a node whose topology is compatible with the snapshot's `AccessibleTopology`.
+- Test that a pod with a PVC referencing a snapshot as its data source is scheduled to a node whose topology is compatible with the snapshot's `NodeAffinity`.
-- Test that a pod remains unschedulable when no nodes match the snapshot's `AccessibleTopology`.
+- Test that a pod remains unschedulable when no nodes match the snapshot's `NodeAffinity`.
+- Test that Immediate binding mode with a snapshot data source provisions in a topology compatible with the snapshot's `NodeAffinity`.

 ### Graduation Criteria